edurocher/deliteful-tutorial/docs/Part_6_Details_View.md

-#Adding the Details View
+#Deliteful Tutorial (Part 6) - Adding a Details View

-In the [previous step](CustomRenderer.md) of the deliteful tutorial we enhanced the display of our photo list view.
+In the [previous step](Part_5_Custom_Renderer.md) of the deliteful tutorial we enhanced the display of our photo list view.
 We will now add a second view that shows the details of a photo.

 ![Details View Sketch](images/detailsketch.png)